What is the Rhodesian Ridgeback price? That’s a great question, and we have the answer.

-To fully under the full cost, let’s look at the initial Rhodesian Ridgeback price as well as all the fees that go along with it, from food to training to veterinarian care.
+To fully understand the total cost, let’s look at the initial Rhodesian Ridgeback price as well as all the fees that go along with it, from food to training to veterinarian care.
 This information will give you a full picture of all that goes into owning this affectionate, even-tempered animal.

 The cost of the Rhodesian Ridgeback varies, but in general, you can expect to pay between $1,000-$2,500 for a purebred puppy from a breeder, depending on the lineage and location.
 Show quality dogs can cost even more.

 Of course, there is always adoption.
 Many wonderful Rhodesian Ridgebacks are in need of homes right now and only require an adoption fee of $200-400.

 If you’re looking to adopt, Petfinder is a quick, easy way to locate a Rhodesian Ridgeback in your area who is in need of a home right now.

 And don’t forget, adoption fees almost always include the cost of spaying or neutering and initial shots, a huge cost saver down the road for you.
 The Rhodesian Ridgeback price is much cheaper this way.